yamada-lab/human_skin_personal_identification/README.md

 	B3	B
 	C1	C
 	C2	C
 	C3	C

-The function return two kind of argument as list class.
+This function returns two kinds of results as a list class.

-$matrix show how many each individual's samples are classified to each individuals.
-Row of this matrix is query, column is reference.
+The $matrix shows how many samples of each individual are classified for each individual.
+The rows of this matrix are the number of query samples and the columns are the number of reference samples.

 	$matrix
 	  A B C